typedecker/website/docs/controls/dropdown.md

 ## Deprecated `Dropdown` properties and events

+The properties and events below are not available in Dropdown control since version 0.27.0.
+They were "stubbed" - using them will not break your program but they don't do anything.

+They are still available in previous version of Dropdown control [`DropdownM2`](/docs/controls/dropdownm2) which will be deprecated in 0.30.0.

 ### ~~`alignment`~~

 Defines how the `hint` or the selected item is positioned within this dropdown.